PDF Archive

 She responded not with programs but with presence sharing meals, offering practical help, and simply being there.
 She began walking alongside people navigating displacement and uncertainty.
 What started as personal friendship gradually became a recognized way of life.

 As Hannah's calling led her to South Korea, the same values took deeper root.
-Opening her life and home to refugees, North Korean defectors, and marginalized families, what began as small acts of hospitality gradually grew into a community grounded in trust and long-term relationships.
+Opening her life and home to North Korean defectors, refugees, and marginalized families, what began as small acts of hospitality gradually grew into a community grounded in trust and long-term relationships.

 "Walking with families through language challenges, daily life, and complex systems became the foundation of Amigo."